 Etiquette and social etiquette: Considerations for visiting during mourning

-Considerations for visiting:
+Considerations for visiting timing:

 Considerations for visiting methods:

-Considerations of behavior:
+Considerations of words and deeds:

 - Dress appropriately: Dress appropriately and avoid overly bright or frivolous clothing.